meilirensheng2020/dingofs/README.md

 DingoFS is Sponsored by [DataCanvas](https://www.datacanvas.com/), a new platform to do data science and data process in real-time.

-DingoFS is an open-source project licensed in **License Version 3.0**, welcome any feedback from the community.
+DingoFS is an open-source project licensed under the **Apache License Version 2.0**, welcome any feedback from the community.
 For any support or suggestion, please contact us.

 ## Contact us